Open topic with navigation

 If Private Node Server needs a proxy server to access the Internet from behind your firewall, you must manually configure the proxy:

-Enter the local IP address (not the hostname) and port number of the proxy server for both HTTP and SSL.
+Specify the proxy server and port for both HTTP and SSL.
 If you are going to use ServerAgent to monitor your Private Node Server health, also specify the SOCKS proxy.

 If the proxy requires authentication, enter the Userid and Password.